1995 FA Women's Cup final

 The 1995 FA Women's Cup Final was the 26th final of the FA Women's Cup, England's primary cup competition for women's football teams.
 It was the 26th final to be held under the direct control of the Football Association (FA).
+The final was contested between Arsenal and Liverpool on 30 April 1995 at Prenton Park, the home stadium of Tranmere Rovers.
+Arsenal defeated Liverpool 3–2.